 I am Isabelle Guinaudeau, a CNRS political scientist at the Centre Emile Durkheim, Sciences Po Bordeaux.
 Before joining the Centre Emile Durkheim, I have completed a PhD in a Franco-German programme of Sciences Po Bordeaux and the University of Stuttgart, spent one year at the European University Institute in Florence, as a post-doctoral fellow, and three years at the research center Pacte (Sciences Po Grenoble), as an associate researcher.

-My research is at the juncture between electoral studies, public policy, history and economy.
+My research is at the juncture between electoral studies, public opinion and public policy.
 My main fields of research are party competition, accountability and responsiveness.
-I am involved in several collaborative research projects on agenda-setting (Comparative Agendas Project ; Projet Agendas France) and I am the principal investigator of the ANR project Partipol, a large project on partisanship in policymaking.
+I am involved in several collaborative research projects on agenda-setting (Comparative Agendas Project ; Projet Agendas France) and I have been the principal investigator of the ANR project Partipol, a large project on partisanship in policymaking.

 This website proposes an overlook of these interests.
 Ideas and comments are very welcome!